SyedMisbahGit/aangan/docs/UX_V2_ALIVE_AND_REAL.md

 - See PERFORMANCE_GUIDE.md for technical best practices and audit-driven recommendations.

 This audit supports the v2.0 "Alive & Real" UX goals: emotional clarity, accessibility, and a seamless, real human presence throughout the app.

+## Contextual Info Bars, Banners, and Feedback Strips (2025-07)
+- All global UI elements such as the main header/info bar, PrivacyBanner, and feedback/CTA strips are now rendered **only on user-facing pages**.
+- Admin, login, and error pages do **not** show these elements.
+- This is enforced using a shared utility (`isUserFacingRoute`) that checks the current route.
+- Example: The PrivacyBanner and DreamHeader are only rendered if the route is user-facing.
+- This ensures a clean, minimal, and purposeful layout, with no irrelevant banners on admin, 404, 500, or deep paths.